dr1rrb/ha-twinkly/README.md

 > We currently do not support floating IP address, so make sure to assign a static IP to your twkinly device.
 > You can configure it in your router.

+## FAQ
+### Is it possible to change the effect from HA?
+Unfortunately, when you change the effect from the Twinkly app, it actually re-write the full light effect to the device.
+So it means that to change the effect from HA, we would have to copy those effects and push them from HA each time.
+If it's possible for the "default effects" this would however override the mapping made from the app.
+And for the "custom effect" (or defaults with mapping) it would require a way to extract the effect from the twinkly app, which does not seam to be supported.

 ## Road map
 - [ ] Configure HACS
 - [ ] Add support of online / offline (and make sure that we don't have to restart HA when we plug-in a device)